Dialectical Behavior Therapy

 DBT skills are divided into four main modules.
 These 4 modules are:

-Distress tolerance helps teens both tolerate and survive a crisis without making the situation worse.
-This is done by accepting whatever is causing them distress which, in turn, can eliminate feelings of anxiety, anger, and sadness.
+Distress tolerance helps teens both cope with and manage a crisis without exacerbating the situation.
+This is done by accepting whatever is causing them distress, which, in turn, can eliminate feelings of anxiety, anger, and sadness.
+By learning how to cope with strong emotions, teens can adapt their behaviors in stressful situations.

 Emotional regulation equips teens with the strategies needed to understand and manage their emotions in a healthier and more effective manner.
-It teaches them how to identify and label emotions which can help reduce vulnerability when experiencing negative emotions while also increasing positive emotional experiences.
+It teaches them how to identify and label emotions, which can help reduce vulnerability when experiencing negative emotions while also increasing positive emotional experiences.
+Feeling more secure in identifying and managing their emotions can help adolescents build self-confidence.

 Interpersonal effectiveness teaches teens how to communicate more effectively and maintain healthier relationships.
-This is done by focusing on things like assertiveness, setting boundaries, and maintaining self-respect in interactions with others.
+This is achieved by focusing on aspects such as assertiveness, setting boundaries, and maintaining self-respect in interactions with others.
+Increasing interpersonal skills can help teens feel more confident and capable in their everyday lives.

 What are DBT Skills for Teens and Families?

-What makes dialectical behavioral therapy for teens different is the role the family of the teen plays in the process.
+What makes dialectical behavior therapy for teens different is the role the teen’s family plays in the process.
 In fact, DBT for teens often includes family skills training to ensure that parents and siblings can support their teen’s progress.
+One important module in DBT for families is walking the middle path, which helps families balance validation and change by teaching skills for managing conflicting emotions and behaviors.
+Teens and parents learn how to listen to each other and communicate needs and boundaries actively.
+Multi-family skills training sessions typically last around two hours, providing ample time for skill development and practice.

 Examples of skills that are taught to both the teen and their family during DBT include:

-• Communication – Improving how family members talk and listen to each other, reducing misunderstandings and conflicts.
+• Communication: Improving how families talk and listen to each other, reducing misunderstandings and conflicts.

 a teen in dbt